top of page

 Stage 7: Broadford

-Day 1: The morning began in the tent with the gentle sounds of birds and the smell of fresh grass.
-It was still quiet outside, with only the chirping of crickets and the babbling of a nearby stream to be heard.
-I was getting ready for a great day outdoors and savouring the feeling of freedom and adventure.
-I hope you experience similar sensations on your hike.
+The morning began in the tent with the gentle sounds of birds and the scent of fresh grass.
+Outside, it was still quiet, with only the chirping of crickets and the splashing of a nearby stream to be heard.
+I prepared myself for a great day outdoors and enjoyed the feeling of freedom and adventure.
+I hope you experience similar impressions on your hike.

-It's best to start your day early and head to the centre of Portree, to the bus station.
-Take the bus towards Duntulm Castle and get off at the old, dilapidated red telephone box where the Skye Trail officially begins.
-You can tell the bus driver that you want to walk the Skye Trail - he will then drop you off at the right place.
-From there you walk along the coast to Flodigarry and then on past the Quiraing Rock to Bioda Buidhe.
+It's best to start your day early and head to the bus station in the centre of Portree.
+Take the bus towards Duntulm Castle and get off at the old, dilapidated red telephone box, where the Skye Trail officially begins.
+You can tell the bus driver that you want to hike the Skye Trail – he will then drop you off at the right place.
+Before you start your hike, take a detour to Duntulm Castle and take a look at the ruins.

 isle of skye trail